Nyrrell/tgtg-notifier/README.md

 ```

 If you don't set `User-ID`, `Access-Token` and `Refresh-Token` You should receive an email from Too Good To Go.<br>
-You must validate the login by clicking the link inside this email within 2 minute.<br>
+You must validate the login by clicking the link inside this email within 2 minute (Do not use your phone if Too Good To Go app is installed).<br>

 After that `tgtg-notifier` start to monitor your favorite stores (once per minute) and send you a notification when a store's stock is add.